College Catalog

 Requirements:

-In addition to meeting General Education requirements, all gender studies majors must complete a minimum of seven courses with a grade of C or higher and an 8-credit senior project (31–36 credits total), as follows.
+In addition to meeting General Education requirements and other degree requirements, all gender studies majors must complete a minimum of seven courses with a grade of C or higher and an 8-credit senior project (31–36 credits total), as follows.

 - GND 1200/Introduction to Gender and Sexuality: 4 credits